 Proofreading has a much narrower focus than the prior rounds of editing.
-Here, the main focus for the student will be on vocabulary, punctuation, and spelling.
+Here, the student’s primary focus will be vocabulary, punctuation, and spelling.

 Let’s take a look at each in turn.

 Words are the very building blocks of a text.
 Learning to choose just the right word for the job is a crucial skill for students to develop.
-To get good at this requires the student to develop a strong vocabulary that must be built out over time.
+Getting good at this requires the student to develop a strong vocabulary that must be built out over time.

 One of the best ways to build a broader active vocabulary is to encourage students to read frequently and widely.
 However, in the meantime, the thesaurus is an essential tool for every student writer to use.